rerun/rerun/README.md

 This log file contains information about the command execution, as well as, the output from the execution.

-These .replay files can be edited or executed as scripts.

 *File naming*

 Each replay log is named using the following pattern: